-Each energy carrier (electricity, gas and district heating) is represented by one qualitative description as explained in Section 1.2.
+Each energy carrier (electricity, gas and district heating) is represented by one qualitative description as explained in Section 1.2, but not all sub-technologies have individual datasheets or qualitative descriptions.
 Where relevant, specific information is given for each technology for an energy carrier.
 Several tables with quantitative data are included for each carrier, representing the different levels and areas.
 These are based on two different templates: one for transmission and one for distribution.
 The content of the templates is described in Section 1.3.